devpirulin/antohamster/README.md

-- 👋 Hi, I’m @antohamster
+- 👋 Hi, I’m @er_pirulin
 - 👀 I’m interested in progamar
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python, js, html, css and bash
 - 💞️ I’m looking to collaborate on nadie
 - 📫 How to reach me no lo se